Fatal Bet: Plot

 Soon after being released from a Hong Kong prison, professional gambler Crab and his friend Sam are summoned by a tycoon named Dragon to his casino in Lake Tahoe to crack a baccarat scam being run by the half-Chinese and half-Japanese Taro and his father Gubon, head of a powerful Japanese syndicate.
 There, Crab and Sam also meet Catherine Ashley, a rich heiress who is on vacation.
 Catherine and Sam also develop a relationship.

-After the three of them return to Hong Kong, Sam is being hunted down by Japanese gangsters who were sent by Kung to seek revenge.
+After the three of them return to Hong Kong, Sam is being hunted down by Japanese gangsters who were sent by Gubon to seek revenge.
 Fortunately, Sam is rescued by Crab.
 However, this leads to Crab severely injuring his left hand, which affects his gambling skills.

 Catherine introduces her father to Sam, who is arranged to work in his future father in-law's company.
-There, Sam also ruins the plan by Taro and Gubon to scheme money from his father-in-law, and Kung therefore hires more killers to kill Sam, and this time, he becomes injured and hospitalised.
+There, Sam also ruins the plan by Taro and Gubon to scheme money from his father-in-law, and Gubon therefore hires more killers to kill Sam, and this time, he becomes injured and hospitalised.

 One day, Taro tells Crab that he wants to play against Sam.
 Crab instead offers to play against Taro himself for a bet of half a million dollars, but the police unexpectedly break in.
 Although they are not prosecuted because Taro's stake was thrown outside, it is revealed that most of Crab's stakes were counterfeit bills and Taro feels offended.
 Taro retaliates by kidnapping Catherine and challenges Crab to retrieve her.
 Crab leaves his girlfriend alone while he goes to confront Taro, during which time one of Taro's men comes and kills her.